-All images should be sized appropriately in both physical dimensions (width & height) and resolution, creating an image which has the smallest file size possible.
+All images should be sized appropriately in both physical dimensions (width & height) and resolution, creating an image that has the smallest file size possible.
 Read the post Editing images for your website for more help.
+Read the post The <img> tag for more.

 All of your image tags must have: